 We asked Chelsee about RTI’s recruiting goals and the trucking predictive index.
 She noted that,

 “The ultimate goal is to hire drivers who stay with us for a long time.
 We want to solve the retention problem that exists today… My approach and Chad [Hendricks]’s approach is to solve that problem in the long term, and hopefully, the predictive index will do that.”

-“If we can market to the drivers who are similar to our drivers and have similar characteristics, maybe we have a better chance of gaining and hiring some of those drivers.
+She continued, “If we can market to the drivers who are similar to our drivers and have similar characteristics, maybe we have a better chance of gaining and hiring some of those drivers.
 And then when they come aboard, they’ll be some of our champion drivers who stay with us for years and years.”

 Ultimately, drivers may decide that the job is not a good fit.
 It’s better to be transparent and find that out in early recruitment conversations.
 You may also have concerns about the driver being a good fit.
 Be direct in your questions as well.
 For example, if a driver interviews for a job that is different from their background (for example, an OTR driver switching to local), ask questions to make sure they are ready for the switch.
 All of these questions help align your hiring efforts with strong driver retention.

 4. Use Behavioral Interviewing

 If you have a strong driver candidate based on their goals and qualifications, use behavioral interviewing to assess their competencies on the job.
 Behavioral interviewing states that how a candidate has handled situations in the past is the best predictor of future behavior.
 Evaluate drivers based on competencies, which are measurable ways we practice certain behaviors.
 Problem-solving, priority setting, and conflict management are all examples of competencies.

 Behavioral interviewing helps identify top candidates based on their behavior in past situations.